 Does a Cracked Screen Affect Your Phone?

 The answer is yes and no. You probably know someone that has had a cracked screen on their phone for a long time with no detriment to its performance.
-However, if the LCD, digitizer, or flex cable has been damaged, then it will affect your phone will display and react to your touch commands.
+However, if the LCD (Liquid Crystal Display), digitizer, or flex cable has been damaged, then it will affect your phone will display and react to your touch commands.

-Obviously, a cracked screen will affect how you view your phone compared to an unbroken screen.
+A cracked screen will affect how you view your phone compared to an unbroken screen.
 There will be small points under the cracked area that may not be well seen.
-But as long as the LCD portion is unharmed, then it will not affect the performance of your device in terms of what it can display.
+But as long as the LCD portion is unharmed, then it will not affect the performance of your phone in terms of what it can display.

 However, since the screen is part of the digitizer, it is possible that your swipes and presses may not have the same effect as before.
 You may have to put more pressure on the screen to get it to respond.
 Or in some cases, it may not respond at all if the flex cable has been damaged or compromised.